A 3.8-magnitude earthquake hits Southern California - ExBulletin

 A 3.8-magnitude earthquake hits Southern California

-Subscribe to our Evening Headlines email for your daily guide to the latest news

-A 3.8-magnitude earthquake struck Southern California in the early hours of Sunday morning.
+A magnitude 3.8 earthquake jolted many residents awake in the Los Angeles area early Sunday morning.

-According to the US Geological Survey, the quake was reported at approximately 2.30 am, about 13 miles southwest of the Malibu area.

-The initial size was 4.1 but it was quickly reduced to 3.8.
-Cell phone powered alerts were not triggered because the earthquake was too small.
+The initial size was originally 4.1 but it was quickly reduced to 3.8.

-No damage or injuries were reported, but the shaking was felt throughout Los Angeles County and certain areas of Santa Barbara, Ventura, and Orange County.
+The shaking can be felt throughout Los Angeles and the Ventura and Santa Barbara counties areas, according to a USGS map.

-Anyone who felt an earthquake is required to report it on the USGC website.
+In the continental United States, only Alaska records more earthquakes each year than California.

 |